EYH0602/paper-reading/LeanDojo/slides.md

 - state: current state of the theorem
 - tactic: a function that takes a state and returns a new state
-- primise: proved theorems/pre-defined functions to be used in tactics
+- premise: proved theorems/pre-defined functions to be used in tactics

 ## Curry-Howard Correspondence